Tai Chi Chuan - Chigong and the Body

 Tendons are extensions of the muscles that are sinuous, elastic which anchor to bone at one end and lead into the muscles at the other end.
 Tendons lead off of each muscle at both ends, the muscles contract and expand to pull the tendons, which in turn pulls on the bones to move us around (the movement is controlled by messages from the brain).

-Taiji and chi gong exercises focus on relaxing the muscles as much as possible which is a skill that is developed as any skill is over time, movements becomes efficient with the muscles fully oxygenated during movement whilst the tendons are strengthened, becoming stronger, this way of moving avoids damaging lactic acid build-up (lactic acid being bi-product from the overuse of muscles), the taiji and chi gong helps to keeps the muscles and tendons supple, elastic, toned and ready for use.
+Taiji and chi gong exercises focus on relaxing the muscles as much as possible which is a skill that is developed as any skill is over time, movements becomes efficient with the muscles fully oxygenated during movement whilst the tendons are strengthened, becoming stronger, this way of moving avoids damaging lactic acid build-up (lactic acid being bi-product from the overuse of muscles), the taiji and chi gong helps to keeps the muscles and tendons supple, elastic, toned and ready for use (despite their age).

 Taiji and Qigong with Exercise:

-The taiji and chi gong exercises routines compliment pressured exercise training that force the muscles, by training the tendons to relax and keep the joints in a natural position, which can only help protect them
+The taiji and chi gong exercises routines compliment pressured exercise training that force the muscles, by training the tendons to relax and keep the joints in a natural position, which can only help to protect them in the long run.

 Traditional Chinese Medicine dictates that chi (ki) energy (life force) runs through the muscles via meridians, and if the muscles are constantly tight, chi energy (life force) becomes, impeded or damaged blocking chi (ki) from flowing freely through the meridians, leaving the systems weakened and open to harmful diseases metaphysically.